undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Why this place

-Třeboň sits at the centre of one of Europe's great works of pre-industrial landscape engineering: the Třeboň basin pond system, more than 500 interconnected fishponds dug from the late 15th century onward across formerly marshy, peat-floored lowland.
+More than 500 interconnected fishponds, dug from the late 15th century onward across formerly marshy, peat-floored lowland, make the Třeboň basin one of Europe's great works of pre-industrial landscape engineering.
+Třeboň is the town at its centre.
 The masterwork is the Rožmberk Pond, laid out 1584–90 by the master pond-builder Jakub Krčín for the Rožmberk (Rosenberg) family; at roughly 4.9 km² it is the largest pond in the country, and is often cited as the largest fishpond in Central Europe.
 The whole basin was designated a UNESCO Biosphere Reserve in 1977 and is a protected landscape area (CHKO Třeboňsko); the pond network sits on Czechia's UNESCO World Heritage Tentative List.

 The town itself is a well-preserved Renaissance core: an arcaded square, a Renaissance and Baroque chateau, and the long Schwarzenberg connection (the family held the estate 1660–1920).
 The ponds are now run by Rybářství Třeboň a.s., which produces around 2,900 tonnes of fish a year, mostly carp, sold under a protected geographical designation.

-For the platform, Třeboň is a precise Slow Food Trails anchor: a living carp-farming culture with an autumn harvest that is a working event, not a show, set inside a designed wetland landscape that reads as cultural rather than wild.
+For the platform, Třeboň is a precise Slow Food Trails anchor: a living carp-farming culture whose autumn harvest is work, not show, set inside a designed wetland landscape that reads as cultural rather than wild.

 When to go

 Late September into early November is the signature window: the výlovy (pond harvests, or fish-outs) take place when the ponds are drained and the carp netted, and the Rožmberk harvest is the headline event, usually mid- to late October.
-May and June are best for flat cycling and birdlife — the basin is a major wetland for waterfowl, a Ramsar site of international importance.
-Summer is warmer but busier, with Czech domestic spa and lake tourists; the shoulder seasons are quieter and more authentic.
+For flat cycling and birdlife, come in May or June, when waterfowl fill the basin's wetlands (a Ramsar site of international importance).
+Summer is warmer but busier with Czech domestic spa and lake tourists.
 Winter is cold and still, though Třeboň supplies the live carp that is the national Christmas tradition.
 Exact harvest dates shift every year, so verify before planning a trip around the výlov.

 How to get there

-Třeboň is genuinely rail-reachable — better than many places this quiet.
+Třeboň does better by rail than most places this quiet.
 It sits on single-track line 226 (Veselí nad Lužnicí–České Velenice), with two stops: Třeboň (main station) and Třeboň lázně, the spa halt, which is closer to the centre and served by stopping (osobní) trains.
 From Prague, the fastest route is usually rail to Veselí nad Lužnicí, on the main Prague–České Budějovice corridor, then a change to line 226 — around 2.5–3 hours total (verify); there is also at least one direct coach from Prague Florenc.
-Be honest about České Budějovice, though: from there the bus (line around 864) is quickest at 40–45 minutes, while the rail option via Veselí is slower at about 1h45.
+From České Budějovice the picture flips: the bus (line around 864) is quickest at 40–45 minutes, while the rail option via Veselí is slower at about 1h45.
 Check whether a given service stops at Třeboň lázně or the main station (verify on cd.cz / IDOS).

 Nearest station